-Currently (as of 2018), Oregon requires testing of home schooled children at ending grades 3, 5, 8, and 10.
+Currently, Oregon requires testing of home schooled children at ending grades 3, 5, 8, and 10.
 Only approved standardized tests may be used, and such tests must be given by a certified test provider.
 (The OSAT tests administered in public schools are not an approved test as they are not nationally normed.)

 We have summarized the current law more fully on our Know the Law page.
 If your child struggles to pass the standardized tests at the 15th percentile, please see that section for more information about addtional requirements and our Counseling section below for those who may provide educational help.